bobolinks-2014/lightning-talks/rake.md

 end
 ```

-Let's run a search for tasks tagged with 'BOBO':
+Let's run a search for notes tagged with 'BOBO':

 ```
 $ rake notes:custom ANNOTATION=BOBO